MicrosoftDocs/ai-fundamentals/README.md

         - The files in this repo will appear in the pane on the left.
         - The color scheme will change to a light background with dark text.
         - After a few minutes (during which there's no apparent activity, but in the background we're setting up the environment for you), a new file named **REFRESH NOW** will appear in the pane on the left.
 This is your indication that everything has been installed.
-    7. After the **REFRESH NOW** file has appeared, refresh the web page to ensure all of the extensions are loaded and you're ready to start.
+    7. After the **REFRESH NOW** file has appeared and the color scheme has changed, refresh the web page to ensure all of the extensions are loaded and you're ready to start.
     8. Note the *.ipynb* files in the **Explorer** pane - these contain the lab exercises.

 > **Tip**: you can change the color scheme back to a dark background if you prefer - just click the **&#9881;** icon at the bottom left and select a new **Color Theme**.